Frequently Asked Questions

 Is Imperial Tours a reputable company?

 Award winning, Imperial Tours has been featured in many respected journals including Departures magazine, Robb Report, Vanity Fair, Elite Traveler, National Geographic Traveler, Wall Street Journal, Financial Times, Die Welt, Town & Country Travel and Travel Channel.
 We have been recognized by Condé Nast as a China Specialist, and we have been recognized by Travel + Leisure’s A-List as an A List agent since 2002.
-Imperial Tours is also a member of three major consortia, namely Virtuoso, Signature and American Express.
+Imperial Tours is currently a member of two consortia, namely Signature and Internova and is also part of XO and And Beyond networks.
+Previously, Imperial Tours has been a member of American Express’ Crafted Journeys, Destination Professionals, Traveller Made and Virtuoso.
 In addition, we are proud of our customer feedback, which has been consistently “exceeding expectations” from 95% of our guests.
 We work very hard to merit and maintain this standard.

 What is a China Host?